 Todmorden Book Festival would like to thank everyone for their continued support of the Festival.
-This is an uncertain and troubling time for us all.
-We don’t know how the pandemic will affect us over the coming weeks and months, but we are closely monitoring the situation as it unfolds and will keep you informed of any developments about this year’s Festival.
+We don’t know how the pandemic will affect us over the coming months, but we will keep you informed of any developments about the Festival in 2021.

-Last year’s Festival was a resounding success, with fiction, non-fiction and poetry events for adults, young adults, and children, reflecting the rich cultural heritage of the region and exploring individual and collective stories.
-We hope to bring you an exciting programme of events again in November.
+Todmorden Book Festival 2020’s digital programme was a small triumph.
+This year’s events were a departure from our annual programme of live events, which gave us the opportunity to reach new audiences around the world.
+We hope to bring you an exciting programme of events again in November 2021.
 In the meantime, please keep checking our website and social media for any updates.

-We are delighted to report that online library membership has increased by 600% across parts of the UK since the coronavirus lockdown began, and we would urge all our friends and supporters to continue to support their local libraries by accessing digital library resources and visiting your local library when it reopens.
-You can buy and order books for home delivery from the Festival bookseller’s sister bookshop The Book Corner atwww.bookcornerhalifax.com.
+We are delighted to report that online library membership has increased by 600% across parts of the UK since the first lockdown began, and we would urge all our friends and supporters to continue to support their local libraries by accessing digital library resources and visiting your local library when it reopens.
+You can buy and order books for home delivery from the Festival’s official bookseller The Book Case bookcasehebden.wordpress.com.

 The Todmorden Book Festival Team